itmat/rum/creating_indexes.md

    in other words, add a column with '0' between the chr and size cols, and add a col with '+' at the end

-   *The next steps get fasta file with the complete genome sequence.*
+   *The next steps get a FASTA file with the complete genome sequence.*

 5. Submit the file from the previous step to the genome browser as a custom track, then go to table browser and set as follows: